sittana-afifi/AIMS-KTT-Hackathon---S2.T3.1-AI-Math-Tutor-for-Early-Learners/process_log.md

 - **Reason:** Discarded because the candidate brief explicitly states that the video must show "real understanding rather than LLM-generated narration."
 I decided to speak authentically about my code and trade-offs instead of using a script.

 ---
+### **Tech Aspect**

+Model Evaluation Strategy: Employed an 80/20 stratified split.
+Achieved [X]% accuracy on the unseen test set.
+Conducted additional 'Field Stress Tests' by applying digital noise to test images to simulate low-quality smartphone cameras used in Rwandan rural areas."

 ## **3. Hardest Decision Made**